 Blocked tear duct

 A blocked tear duct prevents tears from draining from the eye and can also cause under-eye swelling.
-The American Acadamy of Ophthalmology (AAO), list other symptoms of a blocked tear duct, which include watery eyes and tearing.
+The American Acadamy of Ophthalmology (AAO), lists other symptoms of a blocked tear duct, which include watery eyes and tearing.

 Blocked tear ducts can develop due to an eye infection, an injury, or a tumor.
 If the blockage is the result of an injury, it may resolve on its own.
 An infection may require antibiotics.